bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

          - ElasticSearch Output Engine - allows creating output endpoint and place processing results to Elasticsearch index.
 	 - SQL database Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle tables.

-Engines should be uploaded as a .JAR file under the `Custom files`_ section in the "Custom Jars" tab.
+Engines should be uploaded as a .JAR file under the :ref:`CustomFiles` section in the "Custom Jars" tab.

 After an engine is uploaded and a corresponding config settings file appears in the «Configuration» section, a module can be uploaded.